amauriciogonzalez/CoronaScope/README.md

-# CoronaScope
-A Django and React application that utilizes a convolutional neural network, specifically the Xception model, to classify x-ray images as 'covid', 'normal', or 'viral pneumonia' with a validation accuracy of 93%.
-It's capable of creating, reading, updating, and deleting previous predictions.
+# CoronaScope: COVID-19 Chest X-Ray Classification Web App

+A **full-stack React + Django application** using a TensorFlow CNN (Xception backbone) to classify X-ray images as COVID, Normal, or Viral Pneumonia with **93% validation accuracy**.

+## Highlights

+* Real-time image classification with CRUD-based prediction management.
+* RESTful API backend with serialized model inference.
+* Built using **TensorFlow, Django, React, and SQLite**.

+## Setup

 ### Cloning the repository